(Last edited 10/8/2021)

 - Collect the supporting material listed in the Student-Initiated Connection Form (pdf) and write your proposal.

-- At least 1 week before the deadline, submit your proposal to the faculty teaching each course in the Connection for their endorsement.
+- At least 1 week before the deadline, submit your proposal to the faculty teaching each course in the Connection for their endorsement (or, if a faculty member is unavailable, the chair of that program).

 - Revise as necessary based on the faculty’s suggestions.